timmahrt/praatIO/UPGRADING.md

 ### praatio_scripts.py

+splitTierEntries has a simplified signature.
+"startT" and "endT" have been removed.
+Please prepare your textgrid (e.g. tg.crop()) before calling splitTierEntries.

 splitAudioOnTier has a slightly new signature
 - the options for nameStyle have been changed to better reflect the available options
   - "append" -> "name_and_i_and_label"